What is a Love Parade?

 It begins with essential services and it ends with love.

-• We drop off 2,200 meals and 80 food boxes to hungry youth and families in need.
+• We dropped off 2,200 meals and 80 food boxes to hungry youth and families in need.

-• We make daily phone calls, connect via Zoom, encourage frustrated parents,
+• We made daily phone calls, connected via Zoom, encouraged frustrated parents,

-and provide support groups and mindfulness practices to stressed out teens.
+and provided support groups and mindfulness practices to stressed out teens.

-• We work with our youth employees to create online challenges that harness the creativity of our community artists, songwriters, and musicians.
+• We worked with our youth employees to create online challenges that harnessed the creativity of our community artists, songwriters, and musicians.